Annie Ebrel: Career

 In 1983, Ebrel began learning her craft with Yannick Larvor as well as singers Marsel Gwilhou (Marcel Le Guilloux) and Louis Lallour..

 In 1989, Ebrel participated in the album Aux sources du Barzaz Breizh, which brought her to public attention.
 In 1992, she performed with Voix de Bretagne, which showcased three generations of Breton artists.
 In 1996, she began performing with Italian double-bassist Riccardo Del Fra.
 Most often, Ebrel performs with other artists, both singers in a cappella and musicians.
 However, in 1995, Ebrel released her first solo album Tre ho ti ma hini and in 2004 created the solo show Une Voice Bretonne (A Breton Voice).

 In 2012, Ebrel performed with the Annie Ebrel Quartet including Pierrick Hardy, Olivier Ker Ourio, and Bijan Chemirani.

 In 2013, Ebrel celebrated her career of three decades with a performance in Saint-Nicodème, resulting in an album 30 ans de chant.

 Festivals where Ebrel performed including the Vieilles Charrues Festival (1999), Festival de Cornouaille (2014), and Fest Noz (2015).

-In 2018, Ebrel performs twice on the BBC Alba Port episode on Brittany, singing the Gwerz (ballad) "Robardig," accompanied by Mischa MacPherson as well as hosts Julie Fowlis and Muireann Nic Amhlaoibh, and then "Une dispute" (An Argument) as second voice to Erik Marchand.
+In 2018, Ebrel performs twice on the BBC Alba Port episode on Brittany, singing the Gwerz (ballad) "Robardig," accompanied by Mischa MacPherson as well as hosts Julie Fowlis and Muireann Nic Amhlaoibh, and then "Une dispute" (An Argument) as second voice to Érik Marchand.